hexobandit/cryptoBandit2/readme.md

 # cryptoBandit 2.0 - Buy low & Sell High

-CryptoBandit is your color-coded, Slack-integrated crypto trading assistant.
+Binance API color-coded, Slack-integrated crypto trading automated bot.

 What it does:
 1. Connects to Binance, checks your USDT balance, and obeys your buy/sell rules.